smenetest/Faithful32/README.md

 Downloading and Usage:

-1) Download the latest pack from the download section.
+1) Download the latest pack by clicking Download ZIP on the right side of this screen.

 2) Run Minecraft, select "Options...", select "Texture Packs", select "Open texture pack folder".